top of page

 • Distribution of plankton

-Tides play an important role in determining when certain dive locations will experience strong currents, changing depth and changing visibility
+Tides are important in determining when specific dive locations will experience strong currents, changing depth and visibility.

-The duration and range of the tides depends upon the relative position of the Sun, the Earth and the Moon.
-The features of a location such as the shape of bays and estuaries also can magnify the intensity of tides.
-Funnel-shaped bays in particular can dramatically alter tidal magnitude.
+The duration and range of the tides depend upon the relative position of the Sun, the Earth and the Moon.
+The features of a location, such as the shape of bays and estuaries, also can magnify the intensity of tides.
+Funnel-shaped bays, in particular, can dramatically alter tidal magnitude.

-Slack tide when high tide peaks also called slack high tide
+Slack tide, when high tide peaks, is also called slack high tide.

 OTHER ENVIRONMENTAL FACTORS